pingcap/website/markdown-pages/pages/privacy-policy.md

 Right to know and right to delete.
 You may request a copy of the personal information we have collected, used, disclosed, and sold about you over the past twelve (12) months.
 We identify the categories of personal information we collect, the purposes for collection, the sources of personal information, and any information disclosed and shared in this Privacy Statement.
 You may also request that we delete certain personal information we have about you.
 You may “request to know” or “request to delete” your personal information by contacting us at legal@pingcap.com.
 Please know that any such request is subject to our ability to verify your identity and any exceptions provided under applicable laws.

 Right to opt out.
 As discussed in this Privacy Statement, our advertising and analytics providers may collect your IP address, cookie ID, and mobile ID when you use our websites, and such vendors may further share your information to provide similar advertising or analytics services to their other customers.
 PingCAP does not generally sell information as the terms “sale” or “sell” are traditionally understood.
 However, making a California resident’s personal information (including IP addresses, cookies IDs, and mobile IDs) available to third parties as described above may broadly be considered a “sale” under the CCPA.
-You can opt-out of third party tracking on our websites as described in our Cookie Notice.
+You can opt-out of third-party tracking on our websites as described in our Cookie Notice.

 ## CHANGES TO OUR PRIVACY STATEMENT